Home

 Salicylates in Personal Care Products

-Many skin care and personal care products contain salicylates, both from chemicals and also from natural herbs or fruits that may be added to the products.
+The salicylates come both from chemicals and also from natural herbs or fruits that may be added to the products.

 Here is a partial list of ingredients that contain salicylates in over the counter medications and personal care products.
 If you think you might have salicylate sensitivity, I recommend you avoid products that contain these ingredients.